rfigurelli/Darwin-to-Design/Darwin_to_Design_White_Paper_v1_0.md

 This section outlines how the proposed layered model of evolution directly addresses the conceptual gaps identified above by expanding what qualifies as 'selection' and how evolutionary progress can occur beyond genetics.

-**Darwin to Design** introduces a structured, three-layer evolutionary model where each layer evolves its own logic of selection:
+**From Darwin to Design** introduces a structured, three-layer evolutionary model where each layer evolves its own logic of selection:

 1. **Minimal Payload (Natural Selection):** Evolution occurs through variation and external environmental pressures.
 Species adapt or die based on reproductive success—this is Darwin's core contribution, still fully relevant at the biological layer.
 2. **Intelligent Payload (Cognitive Agency):** Species begin to shape their environments through tool use, migration, learning, and social organization.
 Selection shifts inward, driven by decisions, not just mutations.
 Intelligence becomes a force that alters what traits are advantageous.